joagre/ratatoskr/ideas/r.md

    Erlang programming language have been heavy influencers when applicable and another leading principle has been to make the syntax familiar and easy on the eye, but you have to be the judge on that.
-Satie reserves 24 keywords and sports 16 operators and the complete syntax is formally defined as a PEG grammar in appendix B.
+Satie reserves 25 keywords and sports few operators and the complete syntax is formally defined as a PEG grammar in appendix B.

  * Satie has pattern matching in its core and the `=` operator is actually all about pattern matching rather than assignment (*there must not be mutable updates*).
 Everything can be matched and taken apart with the help of a pattern matching in combination with the `=` operator.
-Pattern matching is also used by the `match` expression which is a sibling to `switch` but on pattern matching speed.
-The `receive` expression also uses pattern matching to do selective receive on messages in a job's mailbox.
+Pattern matching is also used by the `switch` expression and the `receive` expression also uses pattern matching to do selective receive on messages in a job's mailbox.

  * Satie is implemented using a custom built VM consisting of a